Art Institute of Houston

-The Art Institute of Houston is a for-profit college in Houston, Texas.
+The Art Institute of Houston was a private for-profit art school in Houston, Texas.
 It is owned by Education Principle Foundation.
-Founded in 1965 as the Houston School of Commercial Art, the school joined The Art Institutes system of schools in 1978 and moved to its current facility in 1990.
+Founded in 1965 as the Houston School of Commercial Art, the school joined The Art Institutes system of schools in 1978 and moved to its final facility in 1990.
+All Art Institute schools closed on September 30, 2023.

-The Art Institute of Houston is one of two locations of The Art Institutes system in Texas and is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).
+The Art Institute of Houston was one of two locations of The Art Institutes system in Texas and was accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).